redaGit/wk415/25-scaling/README.md

 ![image](../images/scaling-topology.jpg)

-`scaling-lab-1` has a SR Linux node and IOSXE (c8000v) node.
+`scaling-lab-1` has a SR Linux node and cEOS node.

-`scaling-lab-2` also has a SR Linux node and IOSXE node.
+`scaling-lab-2` also has a SR Linux node and cEOS node.

-Both the IOSXE nodes are connected using the Linux bridge.
+Both the cEOS nodes are connected using the Linux bridge.

-Startup configs are used to configure the interface and BGP session between the 2 IOSXE nodes.
+Startup configs are used to configure the interface and BGP session between the 2 cEOS nodes.

 ## Linux Bridge